This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 I have been experimenting with vanilla lately and have made various recipes, from vanilla syrup and liqueur to vanilla butter.
 This vanilla paste is far more intense than any other product I created.

-So if you love vanilla flavors, this recipe is for you.
-Moreover, it is a versatile ingredient in any recipe that calls for vanilla.
+So, if you love vanilla bean paste, this recipe is for you.
+It takes about 5 minutes to make, and it is a versatile ingredient that you can use in any recipe that calls for vanilla.

 What is Vanilla bean paste?

-This Vanilla bean paste is made of vanilla beans and glycerin.
+This Vanilla bean paste is made of soaking vanilla beans in glycerin.
 It has an intense vanilla flavor and thick, dense consistency, unlike vanilla syrup, which has a runny and syrupy consistency.
 Homemade vanilla bean paste adds a pure vanilla flavor to any dessert or recipe with vanilla flavor.
-In fact, most bakers use vanilla bean paste in place of vanilla extract if they want a strong vanilla flavor.
+In fact, most bakers use the paste in place of vanilla extract if they want a strong vanilla flavor.

 - The homemade paste has a rich, intense natural vanilla flavor that store-bought vanilla bean versions cannot compete with.

-- This vanilla bean paste with glycerin is sugar-free.
+- This vanilla paste with glycerin is sugar-free.
 This makes an excellent option for those looking to limit their sugar intake or avoid added sugars altogether.
 The natural sweetness of the glycerin complements the vanilla flavor.
-It makes a delicious and healthier alternative to traditional vanilla bean syrups that contains vanilla sugar, agave or corn syrup.
+It makes a delicious and healthier alternative to traditional vanilla bean syrups that contains sweeteners like corn syrup, vanilla sugar, white sugar or agave syrup.

 - It is a great way to preserve vanilla beans.
 While I love using them in milk tea, butter, or muffins, this paste lasts for several months, and you can use it whenever you need a vanilla flavor.

-- This recipe is natural and doesn't use any thickeners like xanthan gum that most runny products do to keep the vanilla bean suspended in the syrup.
+- This recipe is natural and doesn’t use thickening agent like xantham gum (which I saw on TikTok video) that most runny products do to keep the vanilla bean suspended in the syrup.

-- No waste - with this recipe, you can use leftover vanilla pods that would typically throw them away after using the seeds; empty pods still have tons of flavors.
-You can also use dried vanilla pods with seeds that lost their moisture.
+- No waste – with this recipe, you can use leftover vanilla pods that would typically be thrown away after using the seeds; empty pods still have tons of flavors.
+You can also use dried vanilla pods with seeds that have lost their moisture.
 This is a great way to reduce waste and create a lasting concentrated vanilla flavor.

 Vanilla Beans: What kind should I use?

-You will need a bunch of fresh vanilla pods.
+You will need a bunch of fresh beans.
 They contain a natural compound called vanillin, which gives them a delicate flavor and scent that other artificial flavorings cannot replicate.

 Whole Vanilla pods contain thousands of vanilla bean flecks you can scrape from and turn into a paste.
-Bourbon vanilla beans, also known as Madagascar vanilla beans, are rich and creamy, whereas Tahitian vanilla pods have a unique floral flavor and aroma.
-In general, you can use any best quality vanilla beans to make vanilla bean paste as long as they are fresh and have a strong, aromatic fragrance.
+Bourbon vanilla beans, also known as Madagascar, are rich and creamy, whereas Tahitian has a unique floral flavor and aroma.
+In general, you can use any best quality (grade A) vanilla bean pods to make the paste as long as they are fresh and have a strong, aromatic fragrance.
+Don’t use grade b as they have lower moisture content than Grade A.

 Where to buy vanilla beans?

-You can purchase Vanilla beans in natural food stores, gourmet markets, or online retailers.
+You can purchase them in natural food stores, gourmet markets, or online retailers.
 I like to use Mountain Rose herbs for their high-quality organic ingredients.

 Glycerin